JachymT/a-level-cs-blog/Computer Systems/1.2/1.2.2/Notes.md

 - Execution is far slower than with translators.
 - They also require an interpreter at run time, which takes up space in memory.

-### Intermediate code
+### Intermediate code (Bytecode)
 Java is an example of a language compiled to intermediate code and executed on a virtual machine.
 This means it can be used on any device with a Java Virtual Machine.
+It is source code compiled to low level byte code and then interpreted on other machines.

 **Advantages**
 - Intermediate code is often simply a better way to interpret code.

-### Assemblers
-Translates a program written in assembly language into machine code.

-### Test